Are You Ready for #VanLife?

 - Solar Panels: Don’t skip solar panels.
 Get at least 400 watts to charge your ‘battery bank’ and run everything.

-- Mobile Grid: Try to invest in a ‘mobile grid’ (batteries, inverters, etc.) big enough to handle your van and lifestyle.
+- Mobile Grid: Try to invest in a ‘mobile grid’ (solar, batteries, inverters, etc.) big enough to handle your van and lifestyle.
 Many never think about how many amps or watts an electronic device used.
 To put it simply — you’ll want as much power as possible to try and maintain the lifestyle you had before.

 - Controls: It’s easier to put all the controls in one place.

 - Light Switches: Make sure light switches don’t automatically come on when the door is opened.
-Put LED lights in van especially over the stove for cooking.
+Put LED lights in your van especially over the stove for cooking.

 - Sinks: Get a bigger sink and countertop if you like to cook.
 For others don’t make your sink too big.
 You can use a water jug instead of a faucet so you don’t really need a faucet in your van.
 Get a system where it’s easy to fill the fresh water tank and you can automatically drain the gray tank when sitting in a good spot.